-Everest Base camp trek is one of the trendy trekking routes of the Himalayas.
-Adventure, thrills, beautiful scenery along with the excitement of reaching the base camp of the hightest mountain of the world makes this trek very popular amongst hikers.
+The Everest Base Camp trek is one of the most popular trekking routes in the Himalayas.
+Adventure, thrills, beautiful scenery, along with the excitement of reaching the base camp of the highest mountain in the world, make this trek very popular amongst hikers.

-The journey starts from a scenic flight to Lukla from Kathmandu.
-The trek begins from a hike to beautiful village of Phakding and then to Namche Bazaar, Tengboche, Dingboche, Lobuche and so on.
+The journey starts with a scenic flight to Lukla from Kathmandu.
+The trek begins with a hike to the beautiful village of Phakding and then to Namche Bazaar, Tengboche, Dingboche, Lobuche, and so on.

 We also ascend to Gorakshep and finally the base camp of Everest.